 Today Canada’s strong economy means that they can accept more immigrants from around the world than any other western nation (per capita).
 For people from the US and the UK, the legal requirements for living in Canada and gaining acceptance are relatively straightforward compared to other places in the world.

 Cost of living in Canada

 Many expatriates find that the cost of living in Canada is much lower than that in their home country.
-The housing costs are much cheaper when compared with other countries and people who relocate to Canada looking to purchase property will find that they can get more for their money here.
-Mercer’s 2011 survey of expatriate living costs Toronto (59) overtook Vancouver (65) to become the most expensive Canadian city in the ranking, followed by Montreal (79) and Calgary (96).
-Ranking 114, Ottawa is the least expensive city in Canada.
-For the full information you will need to compare the cost of living in your home country with that of popular cities then please see our relocation guides.
-They contain full sample costing for all popular goods and services in cities throughout the world.
+The housing costs are much cheaper than other countries, and people who relocate to Canada looking to purchase property will find that they can get more for their money here.

 Expat job & career opportunities